leofuturer/eDrops3/README.md

 #### To connect the backend with Shopify
+*Note that since migration to the production Shopify store, you must follow the instructions in the section below to test with the old development store*

 Go to https://wqntest.myshopify.com/admin -> Settings (bottom left) -> Notifications, scroll down to the bottom, and update the webhook URLs for order creation with the URL generated by Ngrok.
 This URL can be found by navigating to localhost:4040 or viewing the Ngrok container's logs.
 If you have the server running at this point, you can send a test notification to confirm that everything works.

 To create a webhook, enter the following settings: